6aika/issue-reporting/README.md

 This project implements a civic issue reporting system with a [GeoReport v2](http://wiki.open311.org/GeoReport_v2/) API.

 This repository may be used either as a standalone GeoReport V2 API server, or its components may be used as Django applications.

+When installing via PyPI or `setup.py`, the standalone project is _not_ available, but the Django applications are.

 ## Requirements